-Bellow are best known serotonin nootropics recommendations.
+Below are the best-known serotonin nootropics recommendations.

-Notice that some of them are not safe to take to naturally treat depression.
+Just notice that some of them are not safe to take to naturally treat depression.

 This essential amino acid is a precursor to serotonin and melatonin and niacin (Vitamin B3) in your body.
 Adding tryptophan to your stack can help boost your serotonin levels.
-And should help with anxiety, ADHD, depression, insomnia, memory loss, pain and eating disorders.
+And should help with anxiety, ADHD, depression, insomnia, memory loss, pain, and eating disorders.

 Omega 3 fatty acids

 Omega-3 fatty acids in the brain are typically either docosahexaenoic acid (DHA) or eicosapentaenoic acid (EPA).
 DHA is thought to promote the activity of the serotonin receptor in the brain, making it more receptive to serotonin signals and thus boosting mood.
 Whereas EPA is actually thought to promote serotonin release in the brain.
-This dual approach is supportive of the important role for omega-3 fatty acids in the serotonin pathway.
+This dual approach is supportive of the important role of omega-3 fatty acids in the serotonin pathway.
 What remains unclear is why not all individuals see a positive effect following supplementation given such a clear pathway exists.

 Vitamin D is known for its association with sunshine, and the fact that many of us are deficient.
 There are numerous studies linking this deficiency with low levels of serotonin and depression, and especially seasonal affective order (SAD), with strong evidence that supplementation may be beneficial.
-Vitamin D can bind, and promote activity of conversion of typtophan into 5-HTP and then into serotonin.
+Vitamin D can bind, and promote the activity of conversion of tryptophan into 5-HTP and then into serotonin.

-L-theanine supplementation has positive effect on mood.
+L-theanine supplementation has a positive effect on mood.
 So it is unsurprising to see that a direct link between L-theanine and serotonin and dopamine levels exists.

 St. John’s wort

 This plant has traditionally been used for mood disorders and wound healing.
-Today it’s used mostly as a treatment for anxiety, depression and stress.
-St. John’s wort works like prescription SSRI’s by preventing the reuptake of serotonin in your brain.
+Today it’s used mostly as a treatment for anxiety, depression, and stress.
+St. John’s wort works like prescription SSRIs by preventing the reuptake of serotonin in your brain.
 There is the potential to dangerously increase serotonin levels if taken in conjunction with other serotonin boosters, and several quite serious side effects have been described